 3. Decide If and When You Will Do Laundry

-When I am planning out any trip, I try and figure out which hotels we are staying will have onsite guest laundry or an economically feasible laundry service that can do things such as a shirt wash, dresses, etc. so we can be ready for anything on our trip.
+When I am planning out any trip, I try and figure out which hotels we are staying will have onsite guest laundry or economically feasible laundry service that can do things such as a shirt wash, dresses, etc. so we can be ready for anything on our trip.
 I also figure every major city we visit will have a wash and fold service where I can drop clothes off to and pick them up at the end of the day.
 Once I have figured out where these places are I can calculate the maximum amount of time I need to go without laundry.
 I highly suggest never packing more than 7 days of clothes.
 You will not need them.
 You also don’t need heels or jewelry unless you are going to a wedding.
 Only you will notice.
 I try to stick to packing 5 days of clothes for each of us and two pairs of pajamas.

 4. Decide How You Are Going to Pack

 On flights, suitcases usually make sense.
 They roll nicely and are easy to get in and out of the airport.
 On an extended road trip, you most likely will not be staying in one spot.
 Bringing a large suitcase tends to be a bad idea.
 You do not want to bring all of your clothes in each night to just grab pajamas for the kids.

 I prefer to use trunk organizers instead of suitcases.
 Ranging from $20 to around $60, the trunk organizers fold flat and have several compartments.
 I bring along a tote so I can grab what we need for each stop.
 I also pack a toiletries tote that I can just throw in the larger tote each night.
 If you are camping, you might want to consider a waterproof bin instead of tote.

 I have also purchased a folding laundry basket that we can drop off at laundromats while we explore various cities.
 When not in use, it lies flat and hardly takes up any space.